PolarPayne/ppgr/README.md

 * More and better documentation
 * Do a few simple examples with asciinema
-* Create a simple page to ppgr.github.io
+* Create a simple page to ppgr.github.io (or similiar url)
 * More examples
 * Tests
 * Labels